- Common Name(s):

 Liriodendron tulipifera, commonly called tulip tree or yellow poplar, is a large, stately, deciduous tree of eastern North America that typically grows 60-90' (less frequently to 150’) tall with a pyramidal to broad conical habit.
-The trunks of mature trees may reach 4-6’ in diameter, usually rising column-like with an absence of lower branching.
-The trunks of mature trees may reach 4-6’ in diameter, usually rising column-like with an absence of lower branching.
+The trunks of mature trees may reach 4-6’ in diameter, usually rising column-like with an absence of lower branches.
 The bark is smooth and dark green on young trees.
 As the tree ages, wide, white furrows that separate flat ridges develop.
 Wood from the Yellow Poplar is used for furniture, plywood, boatbuilding, paper pulp and general lumber.

 The flowers of the Yellow poplar are followed by dry, scaly, oblong, cone-shaped brown fruits, each bearing numerous winged seeds.